About Me & Crochet Design

 The single most underestimated crochet stitch would have to be the slip stitch!
 And yet, some of the slinkiest, butter-pat-meltingest fabric I've created with my own hands is slip stitch fabric.
 Slip stitches are also responsible for the stretchiest tube scarf I've ever crocheted (Mr. Stretchy).
 It's so stretchy that it stretches open to wear as a hood or collapses lengthwise into a long scarf.

 Digital publishing is so important for crochet.
-Perhaps the best illustration of this is the kind of crochet designing Doris Chan is so well known for: top-down, seamless in the round construction.
+A great illustration of this is the kind of crochet designing Doris Chan is so well known for: top-down, seamless in the round construction.
 It's a process of sculpting a flattering 3-dimensional garment from the very start.
 The way the stitches flow from the crochet hook results in a garment with fluid drape that flows over any body shape like a waterfall.

 I feature Doris Chan's crochet patterns on my website because Doris and I can add the online resources that help to make these amazing crochet designs more accessible to more crocheters.